OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

     - VBox is much better, except PAE paging mode - it looks unstable.

-   EFI version works in QEMU only (with TianoCore).
+   EFI version works in QEMU only (with TianoCore), but even here small troubles still possible.

  * note, that huge USB HDDs can be non-operable via BIOS, especially on old motherboards.
 Only a starting part of disk can be readed, up to 128Gb,